 You're probably wondering where to start—and what’s actually safe to eat.

-If you’ve recently been diagnosed—or you’ve been navigating symptoms for a while—you know how confusing food choices can be.
-Knowing where to begin can feel overwhelming.
+If you’ve recently been diagnosed with histamine intolerance—or you’ve been navigating symptoms for a while—you know how confusing food choices can be.
+Knowing where to begin with a low histamine diet can feel overwhelming.

 While I don’t rely heavily on strict food lists, I do believe in having a solid starting point.
-Most of the time, the safest options are simple, minimally processed foods.
-But what works for one person may not work for another—your path is unique.
+Most of the time, the safest foods are simple, minimally processed options.
+But what works for one person with histamine intolerance may not work for another—your path is unique.

 GET THE LOW HISTAMINE DIET STARTER PLAN